Looking after yourself and your family

 Staying fit and healthy

-Being stuck at home will be a challenge.
+Being stuck at home more is a challenge.
 But it isn’t all or nothing.

 - Just being outside or even standing at an open window helps your mental health too.

 Remember that you still need to keep your distance from others when you’re outside